deezer/stone/README.md

 | **STONE** (w=1) | **3883** | 920 | **79%** |
 | Supervised SOTA [Korzeniowski 2018] | 4090 | 741 | 81% |

+## Semi-supervised learning for key signature and mode

 Based on this observation, we extend STONE to output a structured KSP of 24 logits, and introduce supervision so as to disambiguate major versus minor keys sharing the same key signature.

 Applying different amounts of supervision yields semi-supervised and fully supervised tonality estimators: i.e., Semi-TONEs and Sup-TONEs.

 ![Evaluation of self-supervised (dashed blue), semi-supervised (solid blue), and supervised models (orange) on FMAK.
 All models use $\omega=7$.
 We also report the supervised state of the art (SOTA).](figures/comparison.png)

-Evaluation of self-supervised (dashed blue), semi-supervised (solid blue), and supervised models (orange) on FMAK.
+This figure shows the results of self-supervised (dashed blue), semi-supervised (solid blue), and supervised models (orange) on FMAK.
 All models use $\omega=7$.
 We also report the supervised state of the art (SOTA).

 We find that Semi-TONE matches the classification accuracy of Sup-TONE with reduced supervision and outperforms it with equal supervision.

-The confusion matrix of Semi-TONE and STONE (for key signature prediction):
+We plot the confusion matrices of STONE (left, 12 classes) and Semi-TONE (right, 24 classes) on FMAK to further visualize the performance of our models.
+The axis correspond to model prediction and reference respectively, keys arranged by proximity in the CoF and relative modes.
+Deeper colors indicate more frequent occurences per relative occurence per reference key.

 ![Confusion matrices of STONE (left, 12 classes) and Semi-TONE (right, 24 classes) on FMAK, both using w=7.
 The axis correspond to model prediction and reference respectively, keys arranged by proximity in the CoF and relative modes.
 Deeper colors indicate more frequent occurences per relative occurence per reference key.](figures/conf.png)

-Confusion matrices of STONE (left, 12 classes) and Semi-TONE (right, 24 classes) on FMAK, both using w=7.
-The axis correspond to model prediction and reference respectively, keys arranged by proximity in the CoF and relative modes.
-Deeper colors indicate more frequent occurences per relative occurence per reference key.

 # Setup